kelsa-pi/unodit/README.md

     In order to help you to add your own functionality to dialog `unodit` generates another file `MyAppName.py`.
 There is a new class `MyAppName` which extend `MyAppName_UI`.
 You can change dialog properties with eg. `self.DialogModel.Title = 'Hello world'` or control properties with eg.`self.TextField1.Text = "My New Text"`.
 Each button in your dialog is connected with action event which execute callback function `ButtonName_OnClick()`.

     Now you can write down the code to actually do something :)

+- **Object inspection and debugging:**

+    The file `MyAppName.py` provide convenient code,  depending on your requirements and development practices, for easy object inspection and debugging with extension or in the IDE.

+    Extension: One can use installed extension ([MRI](https://github.com/hanya/MRI/releases) or [Xray](http://berma.pagesperso-orange.fr/index2.html)) by uncommenting code in section `HELPERS FOR MRI AND  XRAY`.

+    IDE: First start LibreOffice with the command `soffice "--accept=socket,host=127.0.0.1,port=2002,tcpNoDelay=1;urp;StarOffice.ComponentContext" --norestore` as described in code section `HELPER FOR AN IDE`.
+Then step through code (tested with: [PyCharm](https://www.jetbrains.com/pycharm/), [Pyzo](https://pyzo.org/) with [PyUNO Workspace](https://github.com/kelsa-pi/PyUNO_Workspace) plugin).

 - **Pack your code as extension, sidebar extension or embed in ODF documents:**

     After finishing coding you can decide to distribute your code. `unodit` can create necessary files and generate extension or file for you.
 After installation, in some cases, user can start extension with `Tools - AddOns - My App`.